probe-lab/network-measurements/results/rfm19-dht-routing-table-health.md

 ## Conclusion

 Our measurements show that the Kademlia DHT Routing Table appears to be healthy on all measured aspects in the IPFS network.
-We showed in this RFM that 94.XX% **[TODO: INSERT NUMBER]** of the peers in the IPFS network know at least 18 of their 20 closest peers, which is surprisingly good given the high churn rate observed in the IPFS network.
+We showed in this RFM that 95.21% of the peers in the IPFS network know at least 18 of their 20 closest peers, which is surprisingly good given the high churn rate observed in the IPFS network.
 We observed that the number of peers in the k-buckets follows an exponential growth from bucket `14` to `9`, and is then capped at 20 peers for bucket `8` and lower, as expected.
-We found that on average 0.1 peers are missing per full k-bucket, and XX.XX% **[TODO: INSERT NUMBERS]** per non-full k-bucket, which indicates great performance in terms of keeping routing tables up to date, given that the Kademlia DHT may miss some peers in the k-buckets by design.
+We found that on average 0.12 peers are missing per full k-bucket, and 19.76% per non-full k-bucket, which indicates great performance in terms of keeping routing tables up to date, given that the Kademlia DHT may miss some peers in the k-buckets by design.

 ## References